Infomaker/writer-format/newsml/im-newsml-spec.md

 The XML variant used [IPTC NewsML G2 2.20](https://iptc.org/standards/newsml-g2/).

 ## Revision history
+* 1.5   Changed link/@type="x-im/category" child element "fullPath" to "path".
+Changed mapping of subject[@type="cpnat:abstract"]/name from link[@type="x-im/category"]/path to link[@type="x-im/category"]/@title.
+In example below, this means that value of subject[@type="cpnat:abstract"]/name is "Hedemora" (was "Allmänt/Dalarna/Hedemora").
 * 1.4   Added uuid to link/@rel="self".
-* 1.3   Changed lifetime to be represented as <object> insteald of <contentMetaItemExt...>.
+* 1.3   Changed lifetime to be represented as "object" insteald of "contentMetaItemExt".
 * 1.2   Changed representation of position (geodata) to WKT "standard".
 * 1.1   Added XML eplained.
 * 1.0	Initial revision.